ageg/pointsgenie/README.md

 # Site des points Genie UdeS

 This is the source code for the "Points Genie" site, created for the 57th promo of Engineering at UdeS.
-This is the version for the 61st promoition.
+This is the version for the 60st promotion.

 ## Basics